Qumulo/docs/administrator-guide/qumulo-core/access-tokens.md

 Access tokens are intended to be used by services and long-lived automation.
 Typical user bearer tokens have a short expiration and require a password to refresh.
-Since an access token can be created once and used to authenticate indefinitely, they are great for uses that want to access the Qumulo Core REST APIs with minimal human input.
+Since an access token can be created once and used to authenticate indefinitely, they are great for use cases that access the Qumulo Core REST API and don't require human input.

 Access tokens are not suitable for use for normal command-line users, as they allow indefinite authentication to the associated users's account.
 We **do not** recommend creating access tokens for human users of Qumulo Core REST APIs.
 See more about creating a service account in [Best Practices](#best-practices) below.

 # How To Use Access Tokens

-### Creating Access Tokens
+## Creating Access Tokens

 Access tokens can be created using `qq`.